B2.1: Acting as Director of Client Company

 Risk areas

-As noted above, it is impossible in guidance such as this to give a full account of the risks and responsibilities borne by a company director.
-The following may be taken as indications of the main areas:
+As noted above, it is impossible to give a full account of the risks and responsibilities borne by a company director.
+The following should only be taken as examples of areas where risk exists:

-1. Legislation contains numerous criminal offences which arise if a director is responsible for the company's failure to observe the provisions of the legislation, as well as his or her own failure to do so.
+1. Legislation contains numerous criminal offences which arise if a director is responsible for the company's failure to observe the provisions of the legislation, as well as their own failure to do so.

-2. A director may be subject to a claim by a member (or a liquidator etc) that an act or omission in which he or she participated amounts to a breach of duty and this may expose the director to liability to compensate the company.
+2. A director may be subject to a claim by a member (or a liquidator etc) that an act or omission in which they participated amounts to a breach of duty and this may expose the director to liability to compensate the company.

-3. It is important for a director, whatever the terms of his or her appointment, to participate fully in the management of the company and, in particular, to ensure that he or she receives and understands regular management accounts where the company is actively trading.
+3. It is important for a director, whatever the terms of their appointment, to participate fully in the management of the company and, in particular, to ensure that they receive and understands regular management accounts where the company is actively trading.

-4. If the company goes into insolvent liquidation the liquidator may consider imposing personal liability on a director in respect of his or her failure to take adequate steps to protect the interests of creditors.
+4. If the company goes into insolvent liquidation the liquidator may consider imposing personal liability on a director in respect of any failure to take adequate steps to protect the interests of creditors.